shambhavicodes/Loong/README.md

   Please refer to [here](rl/README.md)

-### Evalution
+### Evaluation

 Please refer to [here](rl/README.md)

 ### Citation

-If you use this codebase, or otherwise found our work valuable, please consider to cite:
+If you use this codebase or find our work valuable, please consider citing:

 ```
 @article{wang2025m1scalabletesttimecompute,